By Dennis Lowery

 The best memoirs (most popular commercially) are those written just like telling a story.
 They start with the main character in a serious/dangerous situation to hook the reader and get them engaged and curious as to "what happens next".
 That is my primary approach when ghostwriting a memoir for a client.
 Judgment on using that approach depends on the content of the story (the events in the client's life) or if the client has a specific flow they want the narrative to have.

 With a starting point, you can build momentum to continue writing and complete your story.
 The journey of a 1,000 miles starts with a single step!
-Remember writing a book (your story) is done one letter-one word-one sentence at a time!
+Remember writing a book (your story) is done one word-one sentence at a time!

 FREE Kindle Apps let you read on all devices.

 If you're interested in my writing and progress on my stories you can signup to receive an email once a week.